ayan1019/To_Do_list/README.md

  1. Run the app: python main.py
  2. Open a web browser and go to http://127.0.0.1:5000
- 3. Interact with the app to create and manage your asks.
+ 3. Interact with the app to create and manage your tasks.

 ## Features